flapjack/flapjack.io/GLOSSARY.md

 <dl>
 <dt>Entity</dt>
-<dd>TODO</dd>
+<dd>A system or group of systems being monitored.
+An entity can be as simple as a VM or as complex as a datacenter containing racks of servers running farms of VMs.</dd>
 <dt>Check</dt>
-<dd>TODO</dd>
+<dd>Something that represents the collects the point-in-time state of an entity.</dd>
 <dt>Outage</dt>
-<dd>Period of time from when a check goes into the 'CRITICAL'
-state to when it comes out of that state again</dd>
+<dd>Period of time from when a check goes into the `CRITICAL` state to when it comes out of that state again.</dd>
 <dt>Scheduled maintenance</dt>
 <dd>Periods of time explicitly created by external actors to denote that maintenance is scheduled to occur at these times.</dd>
 <dt>Unscheduled maintenance</dt>
-<dd>Periods of time explicitly created by external actors to denote that maintenance is happening or has happened at these times</dd>
+<dd>Periods of time explicitly created by external actors to denote that maintenance is happening or has happened at these times.</dd>
 <dt>Downtime</dt>
-<dd>Outages minus scheduled maintenances across any given time period</dd>
+<dd>Outages minus scheduled maintenances across any given time period.</dd>
 </dl>